medication side effects and benefits

 Propranolol (brand name: Inderal).
 I like to take about 20 to 40 mg of propranolol before giving speeches.
 This beta blocker does work well for state fright.

 The only prescription medication I take is atenolol 25 mg twice daily.
 I have been taking it for about 10 years and am 54 years old and in pretty good shape.
 Just had a physical and most vital signs are looking good.
 I told the doctor I might be interested in an alternative if there was anything that might not make me as tired.
 He prescribed metropolol and I have not started it yet.
 Is there anything you can offer about natural remedies or alternatives.

 I am not aware of an herb or natural supplement that works the same way as a beta blocker.
 It depends what the

-Beta Blocker side effect, danger, risk
+Beta Blocker side effect, danger, risk, adverse reactions

 The most common beta blocker side effects are cold hands and feet, tiredness, insomnia, and sleep disturbance (nightmares).
 Less common beta blocker side effects include, dizziness, wheezing, digestive tract problems, skin rashes and dry eyes.
 A beta blocker side effect that is most distressing to men is erectile dysfunction or impotence.
 Many doctors do not warn their male patients about this quite problematic beta blocker side effect.

 Diuretics and beta-blockers, used to treat hypertension, are associated with an increased risk of developing type 2 diabetes.

 Q. I have just